tariecoinfo/metacat-installation/install metacat on ubuntu16.04_2020.md

 java -version

-### If you have other JAVA installed you can check and change what you want.

-### If you have serveral Java version, you can choose default java using the following commands
+### If you have serveral Java versions, you can choose default java using the following commands

 sudo update-alternatives --config java